 Article 696 provides that the unsuccessful party bears the costs, fees and taxable charges relating to the proceedings, unless otherwise decided by the court.

-Article 700 grants the successful party the right to ask the court to be reimbursed of its expenses by the unsuccessful party.
-The expenses covered by Article 700 are the ones that are not covered by Article 696, such as lawyer's fees, travel expenses or private expert expenses.
+Article 700 grants the successful party the right to ask the court to be reimbursed for its expenses by the unsuccessful party.
+The expenses covered by Article 700 are the ones that are not covered by Article 696, such as lawyer’s fees, travel expenses or private expert expenses.
 This being said, it is never the case that all fees are reimbursed in the scope of French proceedings.
 The court will instead determine the amount to be granted based on the amount of the claim and “equity”, meaning what it believes to be reasonable fees.

 As for third-party funding, there are no specific provisions on the funding of class actions in France.
 Therefore, general rules on the funding of proceedings apply.

 The existing laws and decrees on collective actions do not provide for the possibility for the proceedings to be funded by a third party but neither do they contain provisions prohibiting it.
-Moreover, the French Supreme Court (Cour de Cassation) rendered a decision on a third-party funding issue in which the Court did not prohibit this mechanism (French Supreme Court, First Civil Chamber, 23 November 2011, No 10-16.770).
+Moreover, the French Supreme Court (Cour de Cassation) rendered a decision on a third-party funding issue in which the court did not prohibit this mechanism (French Supreme Court, First Civil Chamber, 23 November 2011, No 10-16.770).

 It is therefore possible in France for a third party to fund proceedings.
 Nonetheless, lawyers and parties accepting to proceed with third-party funding must ensure that the secret professionnel (professional privilege) is not violated.
 The lawyer must also ensure that the third-party funding does not raise any conflict of interest.
-The EU Directive on Collective Redress deals with third-party funding and provides that the third-party funder must not influence the decisions of the qualified entity and that the third-party funder cannot fund a class action against one of its competitors.
-These provisions are not implemented into French law at present.

 In France, the rules and standards governing the non-disclosure of documents on the grounds of professional privilege are very clear and established.
 These rules are known as secret professionnel.
 According to Article 66-5 of the Law of 31 December 1971, all communications between lawyers and their clients (letters, emails and all the documents communicated in this scope) are strictly confidential and cannot be disclosed to third parties.